cana2302/MyMoneyStats_Backend/README.md

 npm install
 ```

-4. Local deploy of the project
+4. Local deploy of the project as developer:

 ```bash
 npm run dev